The worst of times: KMB and Malta’s ‘years of lead’

 Even at the height of Labour’s political might after the departure of the British forces in 1979, it seemed Dom Mintoff had reached his apex: a decade of breakneck reforms, foreign policy swashbuckling, and new experiments in education standardisation and national economic policies.
 The 1980s saw a Labour Party organisation whose ministers had absorbed the party’s activists into the government machine.

-Over the next four years, KMB – who died on 5 November at 89 – would be gently pushed to the top of Mintoff’s pyramid of power, to finally preside over three tumultuous years of political violence and socail tension.
-It is a memory that instantly emotive for a particular generation that remembers those times vividly.
+Over the next four years, KMB – who died on 5 November at 89 – would be gently pushed to the top of Mintoff’s pyramid of power, to finally preside over three tumultuous years of political violence and social tension.
+It is a memory that is instantly emotive for a particular generation that remembers those times vividly.
 Confrontations about Labour’s 1980s legacy and that of KMB become purgative and excoriating, the result of its singular impact on a generation of young adults and parents at the time.
-Violence of the time was not simply hallmarked by the bomb attacks, arguably perpetrated by both sides of the political divide, or the harrowing murder of Raymond Caruana during an evening social at the Gudja PN club.
+The violence of the time was not simply hallmarked by the bomb attacks, arguably perpetrated by both sides of the political divide, or the harrowing murder of Raymond Caruana during an evening social at the Gudja PN club.
 The bitter, tribal hatred perspired from the pores of daily life, such that even smoking a red or blue-coloured brand of cigarettes was well-known code for political allegiance.

 Explaining this visceral fanaticism, in 2016 the anthropologist Mark Anthony Falzon eloquently recalled in his column how the Du Maurier brand – red or blue for the light cigarettes – represented this protocol of Labour vs Nationalist voters.
 “Our parents’ smoking palettes aside, colour was one of the key ways by which we experienced and lived the constant partisan posturing.
 We would get seriously upset if our teachers asked us to use red covers for copybooks (not that many of them would have favoured that colour anyway, certainly not at a Church school)...”

-For a portion of the Maltese, life under the Mintoffian administration bequeathed to Karmenu Mifsud Bonnici in 1984 was illustrated by this partisan livery: Castille had its window fittings painted red, the PN’s organ was naturally blue in colour, as was its unofficial ‘Ġakketta Blu’ bodyguards uniform.
+For a portion of the Maltese, life under the Mintoffian administration bequeathed to Karmenu Mifsud Bonnici in 1984 was illustrated by this partisan livery: Castille had its window fittings painted red, the PN’s organ was naturally blue in colour, as was its unofficial ‘Ġakketta Blu’ bodyguards’ uniform.

 But for former Nationalist MEP Therese Comodini Cachia, echoing a familiar complaint of those whose youth was forged in these years, it was a childhood lost “to the experience of political violence and for political profiling that led to violence.”
 In a Twitter thread on KMB’s passing, she recounted how the partisanship of the time broke friendships and brought hatred amongst neighbours.